All Episodes

 And this is at the same time, it's going to take this whole macaca thing down the toilet and the drain with it as well, because they've overplayed that.

-Uh it's it's ridiculous and rotten that people have to go through this, but everybody in public life does.
+It's ridiculous and rotten that people have to go through this, but everybody in public life does.

-Uh well, not everybody.
+Well, not everybody.

 The people on the right do.

-Republicans, conservatives on the right go through this constantly.
+Republicans, conservatives, on the right go through this constantly.

-Uh, and there are any number of ways of dealing with it, which we have discussed.
+And there are any number of ways of dealing with it, which we have discussed.

 Alan doesn't have a three-hour radio show to deal with it every day.

-It's a little easier for some than others to uh actually refute and deal with these kind of things.
+It's a little easier for some than others to actually refute and deal with these kind of things.

 Something to think about.

-How often do you turn on television, go to the movies, and hear either comedians or characters in movies using the N-word.
+How often do you turn on television, go to the movies, and hear either comedians or characters in movies using the N-word?

-I mean, you can't you can't watch any of these uh cable comedy shows without without hearing the word all over the place.
+I mean, you can't watch any of these cable comedy shows without hearing the word all over the place used by black comics and so forth.

-I routinely remain stunned by the stereotyped characters in many movies that blacks are assigned by our tolerant and understanding liberal left in Hollywood.
+I continually, you know, when I watch movies or television shows, DVDs or what have you, I routinely remain stunned by the stereotyped characters in many movies that blacks are assigned by our tolerant and understanding liberal left in Hollywood.

-Pimps, drug runners, criminals of some name, and they all use the N word.
+Pimps, drug runners, criminals of some name.

 In written scripts, written joke monologues.

-Uh it wasn't long ago that uh the National Basketball Association, players' association, actually asked the league to decriminalize the You won't believe this.
+It wasn't long ago that the National Basketball Association, Players Association, actually asked the league to decriminalize the, you won't believe this, the word MF, because it just used too much on the court.

-It's a part of the part of what goes on in a basketball game, and the fans sit so close they can hear it, and of course they were coming down on the players for using it.
+It's part of what goes on in a basketball game, and the fans sit so close they can hear it.

 No, no, no.

-Of course, the league didn't go along with this, naturally.
+Of course, the league didn't go along with this naturally.

 I'm just throwing it out there because that's the root of this.

-Even when they've never said it, even when their own candidates admit to saying it.
+It is used by the left exclusively to smear and ruin Republicans and conservatives, even when they've never said it, even when their own candidates admit to saying it.

 Grab audio soundbite number one.